 - Start the “ginger bug”: Add 2 teaspoons (10 milliliters) grated ginger (skin and all) and 2 teaspoons (10 milliliters) sugar to 1 cup (250 milliliters) of water.
 Stir well and leave in a warm spot, covered with cheesecloth to allow free circulation of air while keeping flies out.
 Add this amount of ginger and sugar every day or two and stir, until the bug starts bubbling, in 2 days to about a week.

 - Make the ginger beer any time after the bug becomes active.
 (If you wait more than a couple of days, keep feeding the bug fresh ginger and sugar every 2 days.)
 Boil 2 quarts (2 liters) of water.
 Add about 2 inches (5 centimeters) of gingerroot, grated, for a mild ginger flavor (up to 6 inches/15 centimeters for an intense ginger flavor) and 11/2 cups (375 milliliters) sugar.
 Boil this mixture for about 15 minutes.
 Cool.

-- Once the ginger-sugar-water mixture has cooled, strain the ginger out and add the juice of the lemons and the strained ginger bug.
+- Once the ginger-sugar-water mixture has cooled, strain the ginger out and add the juice of the lemons (or limes) and the strained ginger bug.
 (If you intend to make this process an ongoing rhythm, reserve a few tablespoons of the active bug as a starter and replenish it with additional water, grated ginger, and sugar.)
 Add enough water to make 1 gallon (4 liters).